-On August 11, 2011, we entered into a Registration Rights Agreement, referred to herein, as amended, as the Registration Rights Agreement, with certain of our then existing stockholders entitling them to certain rights with respect to the registration of their shares under the Securities Act.
-Stockholders who purchased shares in our IPO are not parties to the Registration Rights Agreement.
-Upon completion of our secondary offering in September 2015, all of the shares held by existing stockholders party to the Registration Rights Agreement had been registered pursuant to the Securities Act.
-Under the terms of the Registration Rights Agreement, registration rights are not available to any stockholder to the extent (i) in the written opinion of company counsel, all of the Registrable Securities then owned by such stockholder could be sold in any 90-day period pursuant to Rule 144 or (ii) all of the Registrable Securities held by such stockholder have been sold in a registration pursuant to the Securities Act or pursuant to Rule 144.
+On August 11, 2011, we entered into a Registration Rights Agreement, referred to herein, as amended, as the Registration Rights Agreement, with certain of our then existing stockholders (including Berkley Capital) entitling them to certain rights with respect to the registration of their shares under the Securities Act.
+All of the shares held by existing stockholders party to the Registration Rights Agreement had been registered pursuant to the Securities Act.
+Under the terms of the Registration Rights Agreement, registration rights are not available to any stockholder to the extent (i) in the written opinion of company counsel, all of the Registration Extended by such stockholder could be sold in any 90-day period pursuant to Rule 144 or (ii) all of the Registrable Securities held by such stockholder have been sold in a registration pursuant to the Securities Act or pursuant to Rule 144.